 Alison Archbold has a long and varied set of artistic and creative skills which she has developed from a young age.
 In her teens and early twenties, Alison started creating handmade jewellery, which was sold in her Mothers shop “Decadence” in Canberra in the mid 80’s.
 In 1990, Alison enrolled in an art class which would become the catalyst for her future career.
 After completing the basic course, she was asked to become a teacher, and was soon teaching painting, and hand painting ceramics.
-Alison bought a kiln for her home studio and started producing hand painted ceramic wares, revamped furniture pieces and various other artworks.
-She was now teaching classes from her home studio, Artisan Art and Craft Centre, Creative Habitat Ceramics Studio and occasionally from community centres.
-At this point, Alison started experimenting with faux finishes including, but not limited to - marbling, malachite, antiquing, faux stone and distressed finishes, mainly to create bespoke furniture, but also applying these techniques to walls and other artworks.
-Alison saw art as a Pandora’s Box, filled with excitement and wonder and an abundance of different styles, mediums and techniques to be explored.
+Next she bought a kiln for her home studio and started producing hand painted ceramic wares, revamped furniture pieces and various other artworks.
+Teaching classes from her home studio, Artisan Art and Craft Centre, Creative Habitat Ceramics Studio and occasionally from community centres, things were moving ahead.
+Alison also started experimenting with faux finishes including, but not limited to - marbling, malachite, antiquing, faux stone and distressed finishes, mainly to create bespoke furniture, but also applying these techniques to walls and other artworks.
+She saw art as a Pandora’s Box, filled with excitement and wonder and an abundance of different styles, mediums and techniques to be explored.

-By about 1997, Alison was creating a varied range of artworks and was also doing repair work on broken ceramics, statues and pretty much anything thrown at her.
+By about 1997, she was working in various mediums, and was also doing repair work on broken ceramics, statues and pretty much anything thrown at her.
 Many of Alison’s early creations came about because she couldn’t say no to people, and was regularly asked to do all sorts of weird and wonderful things.
-Alison was now selling her wares throughout shops in and around Canberra and the Old Bus Depot Markets in Kingston, but due to rapid growth and an increase in orders, left the Markets to concentrate solely on fulfilling orders.
+Now selling her artworks throughout shops in and around Canberra and the Old Bus Depot Markets in Kingston, orders were thick & fast, but due to rapid growth and such an increase in orders, she left the Markets to concentrate solely on fulfilling these orders.
 Somehow by accident Alison discovered that she could paint Trompe L’oeil murals.
-Though she had had no training in this, it came naturally and Alison was kept busy painting numerous large scale murals, creating over-sized hand painted ceramic platters, painting reclaimed furniture, and also started mosaicing.
+Though she had had no training in this, it came naturally and she was kept busy painting numerous large scale murals, creating over-sized hand painted ceramic platters, painting reclaimed furniture, and also started mosaicing.
 One of the more unusual jobs she accepted during this time was hand painting four coffins for two local funeral parlours.
-Alison was noticed by Australian Country Craft magazine, which wrote an artist profile story on her at home in Jerrabomberra, just outside Canberra.
+It was also around this time that Alison was noticed by Australian Country Craft magazine, which wrote an artist profile story on her at home in Jerrabomberra, just outside Canberra.
 Following the article, Alison also became a contributor to Australian Country Craft and Hand Made magazines with projects she had created especially for them.

-By 2000, Alison had been running her small business for a few years but thought it would be a good idea to complete a Certificate IV in Small Business Management.
+By 2000, her small business had been running for a few years but she thought it would be a good idea to complete a Certificate IV in Small Business Management.
 After completing the course, Alison registered a new business - Archbold Design - and stepped it up a notch with some exciting new works.
 Almost immediately, she was commissioned to do large scale murals and Trompe L’oeil, mostly in and around Canberra, but also in Sydney, country Victoria and Thredbo in the Snowy Mountains.
 Each new job led to the next.
-Some of her murals are displayed at the entrance hall of Capital Towers in Canberra City, a large club in Queanbeyan, and several retirement villages.
-She also developed her own method of making faux stone to go around some of these murals, creating what looked like “ruins” or an old stone archway.
+Some of her murals are displayed at the entrance hall of Capital Towers in Canberra City, a large club in Queanbeyan, a retirement village.
+At this point, she also developed her own method of making faux stone to go around some of these murals, creating what looked like “ruins” or an old stone archway.

 In 2004/05 Alison was commissioned to do the interior design and all artwork in a Club restaurant, and painted soothing tromp l’oeil murals in each of the consultation rooms for a natural therapies clinic.
 Additional orders came from many cafés, shops, private homes and businesses commissioning and displaying Alison’s work.
 During this period of business growth, which was largely driven by word of mouth, Alison was contacted by Lend Lease in 2006, and asked to do a faux concrete finish on some concrete pillars in the New Australian Taxation Office.
 The designer had requested the columns have a natural concrete finish and some of them had undesirable markings.
 This was a highly specialised field and Archbold Design won the contract, hand painting over 300 columns in the new ATO Building.
 Each column had between 4 and 12 different shades of grey.
 Colours were hand mixed by eye, and painted using a variety of different techniques developed by Alison, to give a “natural” concrete finish.
 This led to a series of corporate contracts and Alison (Archbold Design), was kept busy with similar work on major building sites for several years which included New ATO 2006 – 2007, Intergrated Natural Therapies 2006, Capital Towers 2007, Snowsports Thredbo 2008, Government Building 2009, Building Installations, Westfield Belconnen 2009, Canberra’s New Building Project 2011, 2012, and 2013.